 A living room is the hub of the holiday season.
-It's where families gather, gifts are unwrapped, and snacks are shared.
-It's also home to our Christmas trees, mantelpieces adorned with festive garlands, and bar carts with Bailey's and hot chocolate.
+It's where friends and fam get together, gifts are unwrapped, and snacks are shared.
+It's also home to our Christmas trees, shelves with festive garlands, and bar carts full of hot chocolate.

 Decorating is the first step to feeling Christmassy, so we've rounded up some stylish and striking Christmas decorating ideas for the living room.
-Diverse and design-led, our edit includes traditional red and greens, sophisticated metallics, and more of the stuff we know you'll love.
+Our edit includes traditional red and greens, sophisticated metallics, quirky color palettes, and more of the stuff we know you'll love.

 1. Think about the space leading up to your lounge

-Now, before you surprise your guests with your bold and eclectic style, think about the space leading up to your living room – including your front door and hallway spaces.
-This is your chance to give your loved ones a sneak peek of what's to come, as the honeycomb paper decorations trail from one room to the other.
+Before the main event, think about the space leading up to your living room, including your front door and hallway spaces.
+This is your chance to give your loved ones a sneak peek of what's to come.
+Try a door wreath, garlands, and honeycomb paper decorations that trail from the entryway to the living room.

-Also, think about how your colors transition through the space.
-A cohesive color palette will not only look smart but make small spaces look larger.
+Consider how your colors transition through the space.
+A cohesive color palette will not only look smart but can also make small spaces look larger.

 2. Add interest to your windows with a display

-We spend so much time in our lounges over the festive period, so it's worth taking the time to make sure every inch of space looks its best.
-While we're not suggesting you fill every nook and cranny with novelty decs, Christmas windows are often neglected or not styled to their true potential.
+We spend so much time in our living rooms over the festive period, so it's worth taking the time to make sure every inch of space looks its best.
+Don't get us wrong, we're not saying to fill every corner with novelty decorations, but Christmas windows are often neglected or not styled to their true potential.

 4. Add a Christmas garland

-If a red and green Christmas setup isn't for you, look to the Nordics for a Scandinavian Christmas decorating scheme.
-Your house is bound to look cool in more ways than one.
+If a red and green Christmas setup isn't your vibe, look to the Nordics for a Scandinavian Christmas decorating scheme.
+Your living room is bound to look cool in more ways than one.

 7. Be creative with your vision of a Christmas tree

-If you have a snug space with no room for a full-on fir Christmas tree, don't be disheartened.
-There are loads of workarounds to make your Christmas living room decorating look just as whimsical.
+If you have a small space with no room for a full-on fir Christmas tree, don't sweat it.
+There are so many other ways to make your living room look just as Christmassy.

-Perfect as an apartment Christmas decor idea, we love this idea by Lights4Fun which uses book pages to create an alternative Christmas tree, finished with their Osby Star light (opens in new tab) fixture, available at Amazon.
+Perfect as an apartment Christmas decor idea, we love this look from Lights4fun, which uses book pages to create an alternative Christmas tree, finished with fairy lights and a star-shaped topper.

-We'd go all-out with this paper design using literary classics such as 'A Christmas Carol' or... go literal with the carol idea and use some Christmas music sheets.
+We'd go all-out with this paper design using literary classics such as "A Christmas Carol" or get literal with the carol idea and use some Christmas music sheets.
 Style this alongside your best Bluetooth speaker, and get ready to belt out those Christmas classics from Mariah and Bublé.

-If you have a mantle in your living room, pull out all the stops and add your own DIY Christmas decorations to really make it pop.
-Placing an oversized Christmas garland around the top and draping down the side (asymmetric style is the current look) so it spills onto the hearth below will give a dramatic focal point.
-Embellishing with fresh or faux eucalyptus only adds to the wow factor.
-And don't forget the mirror too.
+If you have a mantel in your living room, pull out all the stops and add your own DIY Christmas decorations to really make it pop.
+Placing an oversized Christmas garland around the top and draping down the side (asymmetric is the current look) so it spills onto the hearth below will give a dramatic focal point.

 9. Choose cool, quirky Christmas living room decor

 Keeping things neutral and natural is always a winner during the holiday season as this stunning Christmas living room look proves so well.
-Using greenery brings the outdoors in, especially when using fresh winter flowers and foliage.
+Using greenery brings the outdoors in, especially when bringing fresh winter flowers and foliage into the mix.

-Foraging is a really fun way to get into the spirit and to perfect your Christmas mantel decor, so don't be afraid of taking secateurs out on your next winter walk and see what you kind find.
+Foraging is a really fun way to get into the spirit and perfect your Christmas mantel decor, so don't be afraid of wandering off the beaten path on your next winter walk and see what you can find.

-11. Create a Christmas drinks corner with party style decs
+11. Create a Christmas drinks corner with party decorations

-This kitsch space shows that alternative Christmas living room decorations will totally get the festivities going and people in the party mood and kick off the festivities.
+This bold and bright space shows that alternative Christmas living room decorations will totally get people in the party mood and kick off the festivities.

-And with seasonal cocktail mixing being a quintessential pastime come holiday season — of course — make sure you shower yourself with bar cart ideas to ensure that yours gets some embellishment of its own.
+And with seasonal cocktail mixing being a quintessential pastime come holiday season — of course — make sure you research plenty of bar cart ideas to ensure that yours gets some embellishment of its own.

-Clustering stylish additions nearby like these awesome paper decorations is one of our favorite Christmas living room decorating ideas right now to create a vibrant and cute decoration scheme for the Holidays.
+Clustering stylish additions nearby like boozy-themed Christmas ornaments, art prints, and signs will create a vibrant and unexpected decoration scheme for the holidays.

-Haven't got a drinks container but want to get down with the trend?
+And if you're not blessed with a nook or built-in home bar?
 Our best bar cart shopping edit is a great place to start.

 Look at all these gorgeous blue hues.
-The homeowner has cleverly incorporated the existing schemes palette and infused it with subtle decorations.
-There's blue baubles around the mirror, plenty of touches of gold to pick up on the side tables while the stockings match the dreamy rug.
+This homeowner has cleverly infused their existing color palette, and infused with subtle decorations.
+There are blue baubles around the mirror and plenty of touches of gold to pick up on the side tables while the stockings match the dreamy rug.